 Looking for the perfect pork chop?
 Look no further than this air fryer pork chop recipe.

 Not only are the best air fryer bone-in pork chops delicious and healthy, but the best way to make them also takes less time.

 Enjoy this easy recipe for the best pork chops with roasted baby potatoes, sautéed broccoli, or roasted carrots and potatoes.
-This easy pork chop recipe is great is you are looking for an quick dinners on a busy weeknight or dinner ideas for two.
-For two, divide the recipe in half and add two air fryer baked potatoes to the air fryer basket for an easy one pan meal in under 40 minutes.
+This easy pork chop recipe is great if you are looking for an quick dinners on a busy weeknight or dinner ideas for two.
+For two people, it's easy to divide the recipe in half and add two air fryer baked potatoes in the air fryer basket for an easy one pan meal in under 40 minutes.